-You can also find a switch on the side of the lens, which lets you switch to manual focusing.
+You can also find a switch on the lens side, which lets you switch to manual focusing.

-A “finder/monitor” button on top of the Sony Cyber-Shot DSC-HX350 that permits you to use the viewfinder as a substitute of the rear monitor, and switch it back again.
+A “finder/monitor” button on top of the Sony Cyber-Shot DSC-HX350 permits you to use the viewfinder as a substitute for the rear monitor and switch it back again.

-The four-way navigational pad has an assigned function to it with each of its buttons, which includes the left button controlling the timer and the up button responsible for managing the display.
-Flash mode is controlled by the right button – manually push the flash button to lift it.
+The four-way navigational pad has an assigned function to it with each of its buttons, including the left button controlling the timer and the up button responsible for managing the display.
+The right button controls flash mode – manually push the flash button to lift it.